Cross-platform ‘Getting Things Done’ app ‘Wunderlist’ is now available for the Linux desktop.

 The Desktop application is free for Linux, Windows and OS X. Free mobile apps are available for Android, iOS, and as a web application.

 The Linux version of the application is provided as a archived executable (just download, extract, then double click on the ‘Wunderlist’ file inside).

-Wunder list is available for both 32bit and 64bit Linux users.
+Wunderlist supports both 32bit and 64bit Linux distros.